 For information on an updated list of component codes as well as more examples of labels on specific blood components, a document on Label and Component Information details specific barcode information, label code descriptions and packing slips.

-The Blood Service will be adopting the ISBT 128 labelling standard in June 2018.
+The Blood Service will be adopting the ISBT 128 labelling standard from 29 July 2018.
 Click here for more information about the ISBT 128 Transition Label.